moul/xbmc-remote-keyboard/README.md

 $ xbmc-remote-keyboard --save 127.0.0.1:9090
 ```

-Then, you don't need any arguments
+Then, you do not need arguments anymore

 ```bash
 $ xbmc-remote-keyboard